Azure/azure-sdk-for-java/sdk/keyvault/azure-keyvault-secrets/README.md

         .credential(new DefaultAzureCredentialBuilder().build())
         .buildClient();
 ```
-> NOTE: For using Asynchronous client use SecretAsyncClient instead of SecretClient
+> NOTE: For using Asynchronous client use SecretAsyncClient instead of SecretClient and call buildAsyncClient()

 ## Key concepts